 My current theme in painting is public lands.
 A few of my recent paintings include scenes from Boulder trails, NCAR, Caribou Ranch Open Space in Boulder County, and Capitol Reef National Park in Utah.
-I typically use a palette knife because I like the chunkier style, the forced looseness, and the minimal rinsing water required.
-My main medium is acrylic on canvas, wood, or panel, and I’m starting to get into plein air painting with oil.
+I typically use a palette knife because I like the chunkier style, the forced looseness, and the minimal rinsing required.
+My main medium is acrylic on canvas, wood, or panel, and I also do plein air painting with oil.
 My work is impressionistic, textured, and vibrant.

 Painting is meditative for me.
 I like the feeling of getting lost in the art.
 I like the feeling of waking up in the morning thinking about what I’ll paint next.